GianmarcoBruno/json-yang/README.md

 # json-yang

-How to validate JSON against a YANG module.
+A standalone tool to validate instances in JSON format of YANG models.

 ## Why